hippietrail/ghidra/README.md

   Currently it depends solely on the file extension.
 But many filesystems have filetype info in the binary structure.
   - Discussion: [6953][d6953]
   - Pull request: [7062][pr7062]

+- Add support for A-line and F-line traps, used in various ways, by Motorola 680x0 platforms.

   ---